At a glance

 - Inside: Mostly potato, sometimes a little minced beef or onion

-- Country: Japan, the thrift end of the fried-sando shelf
+- Country: Japan, the potato end of the fried-sando shelf

 For a potato patty the failure modes are real and specific.
 The korokke wants a crust fried hot and set hard, because a slow fry leaves it greasy and dense and the shell sogs against the bread within the hour.
 The interior has to be mashed smooth but not wet; a watery potato mix steams inside its shell and bursts it, or turns the lower slice translucent from below.
-Sauce flooded on rather than brushed sinks the bread, and with potato already soft on soft there is no meat texture to rescue a soggy build, so the crisp shell is the only contrast the sandwich has and the whole thing falls apart the moment it is lost.
+Sauce flooded on rather than brushed sinks the bread, and with soft potato already against soft crumb there is no meat texture in reserve, so the crisp shell is the only contrast in the build and the whole thing slumps the moment it is lost.

-The sandwich is a later and shakier turn than the patty.
 Setting a fried korokke between bread belongs to the twentieth-century tradition of savoury fillings in shokupan, well after the croquette itself was established, and no inventor or founding shop for the sliced-bread version is documented.
-What is firm is the patty's own origin and economy: a French cream croquette that Japan rebuilt in potato around 1887 because potato was what was affordable, a thrift baked into the filling decades before anyone slid it into a sandwich.
+What is firm is the patty's own beginning: a French cream croquette that Japan rebuilt in potato around 1887, because potato was what a Meiji kitchen could afford.